slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 For Alice:
  - UI:
     - Fixed minor typo in help hint

-For Dave:
+ - Connectors:
+    - Fixed the disk resizing for VMs in the OTC provider For Dave:
  - Client:
     - Use Python's "requests" lib instead of "httplib2"